Shougo/ddu.vim/README.md

 Note: It is vaporware!!
 You cannot use it yet.

-> Dark deno powered UI framework for neovim/Vim8
+> Dark deno-powered UI framework for neovim/Vim8

 If you don't want to configure plugins, you don't have to use the plugin.
 It does not work with zero configuration.
 You can use other plugins.